Imtiazkarimik23/ATFuzzer/README.md

 **inputGen.py**: generates an random AT command instance given a input grammar.

 **atCmdInterface.py**: implements the functions necessary to interact with the AT interface of the target device.
-I
+It is responsable for setting up the communication with the device, submitting the AT command instances, and finnally collecting and evaluating the responses.

 **afl_fuzzer.py**: implements the functions used to execute AFL fuzzer in the context of AT commands.